Leiden Institute for Area Studies (LIAS)

 Structuring the project

 In light of the diversity of scholarship undertaken in LIAS, there are no hard and fast rules for structuring projects.
 For example: for some, the actual research – meaning, the investigation that will lie at the heart of the project’s original contribution to scholarship — happens during fieldwork, usually requiring physical travel.
-For others, the actual research happens from behind a desk: literary analysis and interpretation, for instance, or research on subject matter that is in cyberspace.
+For others, the actual research happens at a desk or on-screen: literary analysis and interpretation, for instance, or research on subject matter that is in cyberspace.
 In other words, distinctions such as those between fieldwork and library work are far from absolute.
 This also holds for the distinction between ‘the actual research’ and the writing process.
+The goals that are set for the go / no-go moment in year 1 are at the discretion of the supervisors, after due consultation with the candidate.
 The following outline, then, is merely an example.

 Year 1